rorybennett/LandmarkIdentificationFrameworks/Heatmaps/README.md

 For sagittal prostate images, change `--num-points 2` and use the sagittal mark list and image directory.

-## Oversampling
+## Oversampling and transforms

 Use `--oversampling-factor` to increase only the training dataset size.
 The default is `1`, which keeps the original training set unchanged.

 For example, `--oversampling-factor 4` makes the training split four times larger.
-Indices in the first original dataset pass are returned unchanged; additional passes apply a random transform to the image and the landmark points before target heatmaps are generated.
+Indices in the first original dataset pass are returned unchanged; additional passes apply a random transform to the image and landmark points before target heatmaps are generated.
 Validation data is never oversampled or augmented.

 The default augmentation policy is stored in: